Team-SYNACKd/groot/README.md

 # http11
-An HTTP 1.1 client and server implementation in python.
+An asynchronous (simple) HTTP 1.1 client and server implementation in python.